jeremyjchung/CMSC430-Final-Project/README.md

-# CMSC430-Final-Wahooo
+# CMSC430 Final Project
-Final project for CMSC430 (compilers)
-Jeremy Chung - I did not cheat
+*I, Jeremy Chung, pledge on my honor that I have not given or received any unauthorized assistance on this examination*

 This final project is a compilation of the previous projects we did this semester.
 The compiler.rkt file takes in a program and converts it in a series of steps to a final intermediate representation that can be compiled by Clang.